Constraining models for the origin of ultra-high-energy cosmic rays with a novel combined analysis of arrival directions, spectrum, and composition data measured at the Pierre Auger Observatory: Fit results

 The fit results for the SBG and Centaurus A models are given in \cref{tab:results}.
 Here, the best fit (MLE) is stated including the respective deviance and likelihood values.
 Additionally, the posterior mean and the borders of the highest posterior density interval\footnote{Defined as the shortest interval in which $68\%$ of the posterior resides.
 Note that these borders can be asymmetric with respect to the posterior mean for not fully-Gaussian posterior distribution.
 So, the values stated in the tables should not be confused with $1\sigma$ uncertainties.} are provided.
 As an example for posterior distributions, \cref{fig:posterior} depicts them for the SBG model.
 For all models, a strong correlation between the spectral index $\gamma$ and the maximum rigidity \rcut is visible as in Ref.~\cite{the_pierre_auger_collaboration_a_aab_combined_2017}, as well as a correlation between the signal fraction $f_0$ and the blurring $\delta_0$ as expected from Ref.~\cite{the_pierre_auger_collaboration_a_aab_et_al_indication_2018}.
 The integral composition fractions are typically almost uncorrelated with the other parameters.

 From the reference models without catalog sources (see \cref{sec:ref} and \cref{fig:TS_all_overview} and compare to Ref.~\cite{the_pierre_auger_collaboration_a_abdul_halim_constraining_2023}) it is clear that a strong source evolution with $m\gtrsim5$ is disfavored by the data.
 This is due to the great amount of low-energy secondaries from photodisintegration which overshoot the measured spectrum at low energy.
 They are produced over the large propagation distances when the background sources emit predominantly at large redshifts for a strong source evolution.
-The deviance for a flat evolution is smaller than that for a SFR one by around $\Delta D\approx 10$.
-The spectral index is very hard already for flat evolution, but can become as hard as $\gamma\approx-3$ for the SFR case.
-The maximum rigidity is relatively small with $\rcut \approx18.2$~V.
+The deviance for flat evolution is smaller than that for SFR by around $\Delta D\approx 10$.
+The maximum rigidity is relatively small with $\rcut \approx18.2$~V. The spectral index is very hard already for flat evolution, but can become as hard as $\gamma\approx-3$ for the SFR case, as also found in~\cite{the_pierre_auger_collaboration_a_abdul_halim_constraining_2023}.
+The hard injection spectrum allows for a good description of the pronounced features of the energy spectrum, as well as the small \xmax variance.
+As described above, $\gamma$ is not the spectral index of the spectrum at acceleration, but rather after leaving the source environment.
+Thus, in-source interactions or magnetic field confinement in the source could lead to hard best-fit values of $\gamma$ even for shock acceleration scenarios for which a softer injection $\propto E^{-2}$ is expected~\cite{unger_origin_2015, condorelli_testing_2023, winchen_energy_2018}.
+Other explanations could be a low-energy flux suppression by the EGMF~\cite{j_m_gonzalez_for_the_pierre_auger_collaboration_combined_2023, d_wittkowski_for_the_pierre_auger_collaboration_reconstructed_2018}, or the effect of systematic uncertainties (see below).